lsst-it/ittn-025/index.rst

-The image shows a letter with the data point number and this letter corresponds to the numbering of the patch panel that connects the data point, for example:
+The image shows a letter with the data point number, this letter corresponds to the numbering of the patch panel that connects the data point, for example:
 1A to 24A / 25B to 48B / 49C to 72C. etc.)